-The Committee is supported by the Risk Management and Internal Assurance Division and the Internal Audit Area in the performance of its powers with respect to the internal control and risk management systems.
+In the performance of its powers with respect to the internal control and risk management systems, the Committee is supported by the Internal Audit and Risk Division, in coordination with those other functions that have powers regarding the management, supervision and assurance of risks.
 Any audit and compliance committees at the country subholding and head of business companies have these powers within their respective purview.